What really happened?

 Nobody really thought too much about the video because many of us felt that nothing had really changed, only we weren’t going to be disfellowshipped.
 The laws were still in place, only they weren’t so stringent.
 In other words, we still kept the Sabbath, but a person wouldn’t be disfellowshipped for getting a job on that day.
 We shouldn’t judge other Christians for eating unclean meats, but we won’t eat them.
 Tithing wasn’t required, but we were still considered stealing from God if we didn’t do it (now that was as confusing as anything could get); there was no salvation offered on the video, only a relaxation of standards and policing of the standards.
 We felt it meant that we had to be less critical of others, and less critical of those who called themselves Christian.
 There was nothing out of the normal when that sermon was given.
 What ensued in the months after the sermon–when the “Nature of God” thing was adopted–is when we saw camps being divided.
 The more questions people asked, and were being shamed for, the bigger the rift.
 For instance, I recall the question, “If we’re no different than others, then why should we stay here?”
 HQ (Joseph W. Tkach) said, “What kind of carnal question is that?
 This is the church God put you in, so this is the church you should stay in.”
 I think people were finally beginning to see that something underhanded was going on and that HQ wasn’t being as open and honest as they tried to make everyone think they were.

-By Kelly Marshall (former WCG member; author of The Earl Williams Factor and other articles on the site)
+By Kelly Marshall (former WCG member; author of A Critical Review of Mystery of the Ages and other articles on the site)

 Since I was not in services the day the video was played (I only remember watching at home later), I did not witness what happened immediately afterwards in my congregation.
 But I can tell you what happened during the weeks following this video.